 Alain Elkann Interviews by Alain ElkannAlain Elkann has mastered the art of the interview.
 With a background in novels and journalism, and having published over twenty books translated across ten languages, he infuses his interviews with innovation, allowing them to flow freely and organically.
 Alain Elkann Interviews will provide an unprecedented window into the minds of some of the most well-known and -respected figures of the last twenty-five years.

-Flipster is a digital magazine solution for reading complete digital surrogates of magazines online and via a mobile app.
-The SVA Library subscribes to 35 magazine titles in Flipster.
-Click more info for a title list.
-Contact email@example.com for mobile app login details.
+Flipster is a web and app solution for reading complete digital surrogates of magazines.
+The SVA Library subscribes to 35 titles in Flipster; click more info for a complete title list.

 The article discusses the practice of interviewing artists, focusing on art critic and curator Hans Ulrich Obrist's project "Interarchive."
 The author describes the interview format as a form of dual discourse, offering an interview by Dieter Schwartz with artist Gerhard Richter as an example.
 The author discusses the use of interviews in the work of African American artist Renée Green and American artist Andy Warhol.
 Specific topics include philosopher Louis Marin's work on interviewing, the fetishization of the artist's voice, and Obrist's practice of not interpreting interviews.